 The Master District has the statutory authority and the authorization of each Participant's voters to issue unlimited contract tax bonds to purchase, construct, and improve Master District Facilities necessary to provide water, wastewater and drainage facilities, including water quality facilities, to the Participants.
 Each Participant's pro rata share of the debt service requirements on the Bonds shall be determined by dividing each Participant's certified appraised value by the total certified appraised value within the Service Area.
 The Master District Contract obligates each Participant to pay its pro rata share of debt service requirements on the Bonds from the proceeds of an annual unlimited contract tax.
-The debt service requirement shall include principal, interest and redemption requirements on the Bonds, paying agent/registrar fees, trustee fees, and all amounts necessary to establish and maintain funds established under a bond resolution or indenture.
+The debt service requirement shall include principal, interest and redemption requirements on the Bonds, paving agent/registrar fees, trustee fees, and all amounts necessary to establish and maintain funds established under a bond resolution or indenture.
 Pursuant to the Master District Contract each Participant is also authorized to levy a contract tax to pay for (i) operation and maintenance expenses of the Master District Facilities to the extent monthly charges are not available and (ii) expenses of the affected Participant in connection with the operation and retail billing and collecting of a Participant's internal water, wastewater and drainage facilities to the extent water, wastewater and drainage revenues from such internal facilities are insufficient.
-The contract tax levied by each Participant for the 2016 tax year to pay debt service on the Bonds and Outstanding Contract Bonds is \$0.35 per \$100 of total gross assessed valuation.
+The contract tax levied by each Participant for the 2018 tax year to pay debt service on the Bonds and Outstanding Contract Bonds is \$0.35 per \$100 of total gross assessed valuation.
+The Participants are currently in the process of levying their 2019 tax rates and the contract tax expected to be levied by each Participant for the 2019 tax year to pay debt service on the Bonds and Outstanding Contract Bonds is \$0.35 per \$100 of total gross assessed valuation.
 Such contract tax may be increased to the extent necessary to pay a Participant's share of the operation and maintenance expenses of the Master District Facilities.
 See "INVESTMENT CONSIDERATIONS - Overlapping and Combined Tax Rates" and "APPENDIX A - Certain Financial Information Regarding the Participants."